Breaking the Communities: Characterizing community changing users using text mining and graph machine learning on Twitter: Conclusion

 \section{Conclusion}

-In this paper we presented a machine learning framework approach in order to identify shifting individuals and persuasive topics that, unlike previous works, focused on the persuadable users rather than studying the political polarization on social media as a whole.
-The framework includes natural language processing techniques and graph machine learning algorithms in order to describe the features of an individual.
+In this paper we presented a machine learning framework approach in order to identify and characterize users who break their community.
+The framework includes natural language processing techniques to detect their topics of interest and graph machine learning algorithms in order to describe how an individual interacts with other users.

-Also, three datasets were used for the experimentation: 2017ARG, 2019ARG and 2020US.
-These dataset were constructed with tweets from 2 countries, during different political contexts (during a parliamentary election, during a presidential election and during a non-election period) and in a multi-party system and a two-party system.
+Three datasets were used in this analysis: 2017ARG, 2019ARG and 2020US.
+These datasets were constructed covering different scenarios: with tweets from two countries, during different political contexts (a parliamentary election, a presidential election and a non-election period) and party system (a multi-party system and a two-party system).
 The machine learning framework was applied to these different datasets with similar results, showing that the methodology can be easily generalized.

-The implemented predictive models effectively detected whether the user will change his/her political affiliation.
-We showed that the better performance can be achieved when representing the individuals with their community and other graph features rather than topic embedding.
-Therefore, our results indicate that these proposed features do a reasonable job at identifying user characteristics that determine if a user changes opinion, features that were neglected in previous works of user classification on Twitter \cite{conover2011predicting,pennacchiotti2011democrats,benevenuto2010detecting,borondo2012characterizing,tinati2012identifying}.
-In particular, the PageRank was the most relevant according to the permutation feature importance analysis in all datasets, showing that popular people have lower tendencies to change their opinion.
+We found that the community breakers had statistically lower values of $PageRank_{CR}$.
+This graph feature was also the most important indicator of the classification task in all three datasets according to the feature importance analysis.
+Therefore, our results indicate that this proposed feature does a good job characterizing if a user is a community breaker.
+This feature was neglected in previous works of user classification on Twitter \cite{conover2011predicting,pennacchiotti2011democrats,benevenuto2010detecting,borondo2012characterizing,tinati2012identifying}.
+In particular, our results also show that there is a clearly privileged direction on the network for this task, with the edges going from the content creator to the retweeter.
+A possible interpretation for these last two results is that users change who they interact with when their messages have no response and are not being ``heard" by their community.

-Finally, the proposed framework also identifies which of the topics are the persuasive topics and good predictors of individuals changing their political affiliation.
-Consequently, this methodology could be useful for a political party to see which issues should be prioritized in their agenda with the intention of maximizing the number of individuals that migrate to their community.
+Finally, the proposed framework also identifies which of the topics are of interest for these users.
+Being able to identify the topics that encourage users to interact with other users outside their community is of vital importance in order to reduce the effects of echo chambers such as political extremism, hate groups or the spread of fake news and stimulate enriching debates.
+Also, this methodology might be useful for a political party and help them decide which issues should be prioritized in its agenda with the intention of maximizing the number of individuals that migrate to their community.